Fåberg Municipality

 Fåberg is a former municipality in the old Oppland county, Norway.
-The 478 km2 municipality existed from 1838 until its dissolution in 1964.
-The area is now part of Lillehammer Municipality in the traditional district of Gudbrandsdalen.
-The administrative centre was the village of Fåberg where the Fåberg Church was located.
+The 478 km2 municipality existed from 1838 until its merge with Lillehammer in 1964.
+The area is now a rural area as a part of Lillehammer Municipality in the traditional district of Gudbrandsdalen.
+The administrative centre was the village of Fåberg.
+Today, Fåberg consist of the area within the Fåberg Parish and the mountainous parts of the municipality.
+Fåberg Vestfjell and Fåberg Østfjell, Nordseter.

 Prior to its dissolution in 1963, the 477.7 km2 municipality was the 205th largest by area out of the 689 municipalities in Norway.
 Fåberg Municipality was the 40th most populous municipality in Norway with a population of about 13,292.
 The municipality's population density was 27.8 PD/km2 and its population had increased by 26% over the previous 10-year period.

 General information

 The prestegjeld of Faaberg (later spelled Fåberg) was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
 On 1 January 1906, a part of Faaberg Municipality (population: 140) that was adjacent to the town of Lillehammer was transferred from Faaberg Municipality to the growing town of Lillehammer.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1964, Fåberg Municipality (population: 13,381) was merged with the town of Lillehammer (population: 5,905) to form a new Lillehammer Municipality.